|1977 Gibson Les Paul '55

 |1968 Gibson SG Special

 I bought this guitar in 1979 from Keith's Music in Cookeville, Tennessee, and I have played it more than any instrument I've ever owned.
 This was my main guitar while playing in college, and it always sounded and played great.
-Over the years I've installed a Gibson "Dirty Fingers" pickup in the bridge position and a Dimarzio PAF in the neck position.
+Over the years I've installed a Gibson double-cream "Dirty Fingers" pickup in the bridge position and a Dimarzio PAF in the neck position.
 About two years ago I rewired it with standard Les Paul components.

 This guitar represents a multi-year search by the GuitarAttack Crew.
 We finally took the plunge in May 2004 and acquired this classic Ibanez Explorer copy.